garedean/hair_salon/README.md

 #Copyright and license

 Code and documentation copyright 2015 Garrett Olson.
-The Online Dictionary is released under the [MIT license](http://opensource.org/licenses/MIT)
+The online Hair Salon is released under the [MIT license](http://opensource.org/licenses/MIT)